Spread the love

 The rivers and streams of Pennsylvania also provide habitat for a variety of reptiles and amphibians, including the Eastern box turtle, the Northern water snake, and the Eastern hognose snake.
 The rivers and streams are also home to a variety of plant life, including native trees, such as oaks, maples, and hickories.
 The rivers and streams are also home to a variety of wildflowers, ferns, and mosses.

-See also Exploring the Natural Wonders of Menz
+See also Camping in Vermont's Natural Wonders

 Animals of the Wetlands